pkb/obsidian-clipper/README.md

 ```

 > [!NOTE]
-> I will dropp this fork when I will figure out how to acheive the same results with the upstream code.
+> I will delete this fork when I will figure out how to acheive the same results with the upstream code.

 ## Features